nimiCurtis/so101_ros2/README.md

 ### Build so101_ros2

-Once you can teleoperate so101 leader-follower properly it is time to bridge to ros2 workspace.
+Once you can teleoperate so101 leader-follower properly with lerobot API it is time to bridge to ros2 workspace.

 1. **Create the workspace and clone the repository:**